zouhir/preact-habitat/README.md

 #### option.clean
 > Boolean: true || false (default)

-clean will remove all the innerHTML of the widget host element
+clean will remove all the innerHTML from the HTMl element the widget will mount in.

 example: